-This is a lecture course which is offered each Spring semester.
-It is the second half of a one-year sequence, the first half being General Biochemistry 403, which is given in the Fall and 404 in the Spring, however, both courses are offered in the off semester.
+This is a lecture course which is offered each Fall, and Spring semesters.
+This course is the second semester of a two-semester integrated survey of biochemistry, the first half being General Biochemistry 403.
+The typically sequence is 403 in the Fall and 404 in the Spring, however, both courses are offered in the off semester.

 Prerequisites and Registration Restrictions

 Pre-requisites: 115:403,GRADE C OR BETTER.
 For special permission number please contact: Dr. Kessler McCoy-Simandle email@example.com

 Two 80-minutes interactive lectures per week with asynchronous readings and assignments.